 Fall is prime time for sports fans in New York State, with many pro and collegiate seasons kicking off and running through winter.
 While two Bronx-based teams, the Yankees and Major League Soccer’s New York City Football Club, tried to extend their run through the playoffs in quest of a championship, other New York teams are just getting started.
 Here is a guide to New York State’s most notable sports teams in fall and winter, with tips on how to score tickets and, crucially, where to eat before, during, or after the big game!

 Credit: NEW YORK YANKEES.
 ALL RIGHTS RESERVED

 Shorter days and cooler nights mean one thing—it’s time for the playoffs and the World Series!
 The team with the most rings in the sport’s fabled history, the New York Yankees, are usually still playing baseball in October, as the Bronx Bombers pursue their quest for a record 28th title.

 Tickets: Visit the New York Yankees website to purchase postseason tickets.

-Where to eat: While you’re at a game, try Yankee Stadium’s delicious menu options like a steak sandwich from Lobel’s, baby back ribs from Mighty Quinn’s, or the salmon avocado roll from Haru Sushi.
+Where to eat: While you’re at a game, try Yankee Stadium’s delicious menu options like a steak sandwich from Lobel’s, baby back ribs from Mighty Quinn’s, or The Halal Guys.

 Remember that baseball season never ends in New York State!